TeaCommerce/Tea-Commerce-Documentation/docs/3.3.1/payment-providers/stripe/README.md

 Click **Add endpoint** to create the webhook endpoint registration and be send to the webhook details screen.

-Finally, from this screen, located the **Signing secret** section and click the **Click to reveal** button to display and take note of the webhook signing secret as we will need this later so that we can validate webhook requests.
+Finally, from this screen, locate the **Signing secret** section and click the **Click to reveal** button to display and take note of the webhook signing secret as we will need this later so that we can validate webhook requests.

 ![stripe_003a.png](/img/stripe_003c.png)